CentML/DeepView.Predict/README.md

 <h2 id="paper">Research Paper</h2>

-DeepView.Profile began as a research project in the [EcoSystem Group](https://www.cs.toronto.edu/ecosystem) at the [University of Toronto](https://cs.toronto.edu).
+DeepView.Predict began as a research project in the [EcoSystem Group](https://www.cs.toronto.edu/ecosystem) at the [University of Toronto](https://cs.toronto.edu).
 The accompanying research paper appeared in the proceedings of [USENIX
 ATC'21](https://www.usenix.org/conference/atc21/presentation/yu).
 If you are interested, you can read a preprint of the paper [here](https://arxiv.org/abs/2102.00527).

-If you use DeepView.Profile in your research, please consider citing our paper:
+If you use DeepView.Predict in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{habitat-yu21,